 If you’re hoping to get a glimpse of this beauty, consider:

 - Skyline Gondola — Buy a return ticket for the Skyline Gondola, which will whisk you away to almost 800 meters above the city.
 At the top, viewing decks offer an almost-360-degree view over the city, lake and mountains.
 If you want to splurge, see a cultural haka show, enjoy a sprawling buffet dinner, or try out the Skyline luge.
 I can highly recommend the luge here, which sends you careening down twisting mountain paths in little sled-like contraptions with wheels.

-- Lake Wanaka cruises — If walking along the pebbly shore of the lake isn’t quite enough for you, book yourself onto a Lake Wanaka cruise.
-Try the TSS Earnslaw, a century-old steamship, or perhaps check out the Million Dollar Cruise.
-Both have multiple sailings each day.
+- Lake Wakatipu cruises — If walking along the pebbly shore of the lake isn’t quite enough for you, book yourself onto a Lake Wakatipu cruise.
+Try the TSS Earnslaw, a century-old steamship, or perhaps check out a catamaran cruise.

 - Queenstown Gardens — If heights and water don’t tempt you, take a stroll through the Queenstown Gardens, which are lush during the spring and summer seasons.
 There’s also a Frisbee golf course here, so be sure to bring your gear.

 - A helicopter tour — Lastly, if you want views from above, consider booking a helicopter tour that will take you up into the Remarkables mountain range above Queenstown.